 In 2000, excavations revealed parts of a temple dedicated to the ancient Egyptian goddess of Isis and the oriental deity of Mater Magna.
 The sanctuary is thought to have been a place of worship well into the 3rd century CE and gives visitors a unique insight into the religious cults of the Romans.

-The foundations of the Isis and Mater Magna temple were discovered by chance during excavation work for a new shopping mall.
-The stones, walls and artefacts were removed and carefully stored for three years until 2003 when the temple was reconstructed at the Taberna Archeologica close to its original site.
+The foundations of the Isis and Mater Magna temple were discovered by chance during excavation work for a new shopping arcade.
+The stones, walls, and artefacts were removed and carefully stored for three years until 2003, when the temple was reconstructed at the Taberna Archeologica close to its original site.

 This excellent display speaks to all senses, as visitors travel back in time to the world of the Romans, learning about their cults and beliefs.

 The site is maintained by Initiative Römisches Mainz (IRM).